zapier/zapier-platform/docs/cli.md

 To add input data, use the `--inputData` flag.
 The input data can come from the command directly, a file, or stdin.
 See **EXAMPLES** below.

-The following are current limitations and may be supported in the future:
+The following is a non-exhaustive list of current limitations and may be supported in the future:

 - `zapier invoke auth start` to help you initialize the auth data in `.env`